kellyhum/spotify-wrapped/README.md

 # spotify wrapped
 > turning my spotify data into a data visualization project

+currently:
-currently: answering guiding questions
+- answering guiding questions
+todo:
-todo: change the column name for top 5 artists, convert minutes to hours if time, answer other questions
+- change the column name for top 5 artists

-notes:
-- data cleaning should also filter for songs only, drop podcasts
-    - how do you distinguish between podcasts and songs?
+- convert minutes to hours if time
+- answer other questions
+- fix data preprocessing so that it's more cohesive instead of scattered across the project

+workflow
+- data preprocessing/cleaning
+    - songs only (basically removing outliers)
+    - year 2023 (depending on guiding questions)
-- also should combine duplicate songs
+    - combine duplicate songs (not doing so affects the msPlayed data)
+- data analysis
+    - dropping, reordering columns, etc
+    - potentially some regression models, etc